- Home

 If you’ve time in the morning and want to cook up a healthy yet delicious breakfast, why not make a breakfast burrito?

-The beauty of breakfast burritos is that they’re incredibly versatile, and you can use up whatever ingredients you have in your fridge: potatoes, eggs, rice, cheese, beans, tomatoes, sausages, avocados, spinach…the list goes on.
+The beauty of breakfast burritos is that they’re incredibly versatile and you can use whatever ingredients you have in your fridge: potatoes, eggs, rice, cheese, beans, tomatoes, sausages, avocados, spinach…the list goes on.

 Breakfast burritos can also be easily adapted for all dietary requirements.
-These 12 different breakfast burrito recipes by Self show just how diverse this dish can be.
+These 12 different breakfast burrito recipes from Self show just how diverse this dish can be.

-To see what goes into three very different breakfast burritos, have a watch of the video below.
+To see what goes into three very different breakfast burritos, watch the video below.

 2. Chia pudding